 But creams in jars really makes me feel quite disgusted.
 Someone else dug their fingers in the pot before you..
 How do you even know that their fingers are bacteria-free when they dip it into the pot?
 Taking such a huge risk here.
 If you have sensitive skin, you may jolly well damage your skin if you use skincare that has been contaminated.
 Plus you don’t know what kind of environment they store the product in.
 It’s especially bad if stored in the bathroom cause the temperature differences (hot and cool) will spoil the product over time.

 There are also countless fake sellers on Carousell.
 I know for a fact there’re many fake benefit products on Carousell so please buy with caution.
 For skincare, a lot of fake SK-II and Laneige products too.

 If it’s too cheap to be true, it’s probably not true.
 Have read countless people posting that the products they bought are fake as they have the real one to compare with.
 Some sellers are just so ruthless…

-1) Ask for the manufacturing date and expiry date
+1) Asking for the manufacturing date and expiry date

-2) Ask when the product was opened – best if the person still has the receipt of purchase
+2) Check when the product was opened.
+It is best if the person still has the receipt of purchase.

-3) Only purchase products which comes in a pump design as it is more hygienic.
-Forgo the dry powders, blushers and especially lip products!
+3) Only purchase products which comes in a pump design.
+Forgo the dry powders, blushers and especially lip products.